ESSCIRCESSDERC 2021 Educational Events will be available online on-demand starting from Monday 6 September 2021

 Consequently, inter-tier vias do no longer require any significant sacrifice of layout space.
 Combining 3D CMOS tiers of different technology nodes offers now a unique opportunity for cost effective and high performance mixed signal architectures in particular.
 The WS will present technology development and architecture show cases of the 3D-MUSE EU-project (https://www.3dmuse.eu).

-Programmatic Analog IC design: Back to the Future?
-Chairs: Mirjana Videnovic-Misic and Thomas Brandtner (Infineon) Over the past ten years there has been growing interest in generator-based circuit design, in context of both analog and digital designs.
+8. Programmatic Analog IC design: Back to the Future?
+Chairs: Mirjana Videnovic-Misic (Silicon Austria Labs, Austria)and Thomas Brandtner (Infineon) Over the past ten years there has been growing interest in generator-based circuit design, in context of both analog and digital designs.
 Analog generators have been considered for ages, but is it different this time?
 In this workshop we address recent progress of “programmatic analog IC design”.
 The workshop covers not only recent examples on analog generator-based design, but also presents various methodologies that utilize generic programming languages towards analog IC design.
 That enables algorithmic design optimization and the control of traditional design and verification flows and tools to fully exploit the power of collaborative methodologies, widely used in software development.
 The programmatic approach in IC hardware design also raises questions related to enabling and managing collaborative development and open licensing of hardware.
 This design paradigm requires new skills of IC designers and will drastically alter their education framework.
-These and other questions will be discussed during the round table at the end of the workshop.
+These and other questions will be discussed during the two live event sessions: Q&A and Panel Discussion.

-From InP bipolar transistors to electro-optical (E/O) modulators: Innovations in devices, THz measurements, compact modeling and circuits Chairs: Cristell MANEUX (IMS Bordeaux) and Virginie Nodjiadjim (III-V Lab) Today, the ever growing communication services such as remote work, e-learning, e-healthcare and intensification of social relations supported by massive data transmission, give a new impulse to further investigate various methods to increase transmission network capacities with Tb/s/channel objective.
+13. From InP bipolar transistors to analog front-end integrated circuits: Innovations in devices, THz measurements, compact modeling and circuits Chairs: Cristell Maneux (IMS Bordeaux) and Virginie Nodjiadjim (III-V Lab) Today, the ever growing communication services such as remote work, e-learning, e-healthcare and intensification of social relations supported by massive data transmission, give a new impulse to further investigate various methods to increase transmission network capacities with Tb/s/channel objective.
 This workshop will give insights into different key aspects of the device-to-circuit value chain highlighting the need for devices combining very high symbol rate multi-level signal generation with large output swing to efficiently drive electro-optical (E/O) modulators.

 A variety of novel (i) InP DHBT devices –both InGaAs and Sb types-, (ii) calibration and measurement approaches, (iii) physics-based device simulation coupled methods including compact model and (iv) state-of-the-art E/O modulator results are covered in this workshop.